Beach & Water Body Advisories

 Beach water quality

-Based on the most recent water quality testing (6/27/2024), water quality is acceptable at all monitored beaches.
+Based on the most recent water quality testing (11/18/2024), there are no health advisories at monitored beaches.

 Cyanobacterial blooms: